 You must additionally get a biometric residency permit (BRP) from the UK as part of your application.
 Additionally, you need to arrange an appointment with the embassy for a thumb and finger scan along with a photo scan.

-There are several steps to applying for a student visa in the United Kingdom.
+There are several steps to apply for a student visa in the United Kingdom.
 Applications for UK study visas are handled within three weeks after receipt of the completed application.

 Step 1: Determine whether or not you are eligible for a student visa.
 First, you must demonstrate that you have a confirmed spot at the school, institution, or college where you want to study.
 A ‘confirmation of acceptance for studies’ is what it’s called (CAS).